almosr/android-svg-code-render/README.md

 At the end of the SVG file processing any not used text and color replacements will trigger a warning log to the standard output.

+## About text rendering

+Rendering text as part of the SVG file is rather limited in the generated render method.
+Unfortunately, it is depending on the calculation of the width of the text object, this calculation is not simulated at the moment.
+Your text might be fine though, but certain distortions and transformations might not work properly.

+In case you need to change the rendered text dynamically then read the previous section about How to replace static texts.

+Sometimes the alignment of the text is off, or the text is rendered to a wrong position.
+The alignment can be corrected by using non-standard "text-align" style parameter on the text instance inside the SVG.
+This style is specified by certain editors in saved files, for example by Inkscape is providing the alignment style.

+Specified font set for texts in the SVG file will be ignored by the render method.
+Resolving a font set would be pretty heavy operation and would be depending on your implementation also.
+Instead, you can specify your own Android ```Typeface``` instance as a parameter to the render method and set up your font handling in any way you like.
+All you need to do is: use the -tfp command line parameter and pass a ```Typeface``` parameter name of your choice to the render method.
+Also set up the same parameter in your template file.
+The provided ```Typeface``` parameter will be used for each text rendering then, regardless what was specified in the SVG file.

 ## Why would this be useful to anybody?

 This tool might not be useful for everybody and for any random SVG rendering.
 Obviously, if your SVG files are not static (for example downloaded from somewhere) then you won't be able to convert them before building your app.